NGC 7185 - Elliptical/Spiral Galaxy in Aquarius

 The image below is a photograph of NGC 7185 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 7185 - Elliptical/Spiral Galaxy is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7185 - Elliptical/Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7185 - Elliptical/Spiral Galaxy in Aquarius is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7185 - Elliptical/Spiral Galaxy in Aquarius in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 7185

 Celestial coordinates for the J2000 equinox of NGC 7185 are provided in the following table: